 = 1977 Dean Newell Chamberlain

-While Dean keeps his privacy, there is official information about him from open sources.
-In Dean began studying art at Berkshire School, graduating in 1973.
+There is official information about him from open sources.
+Dean began studying art at Berkshire School, graduating in 1973.
 He attended university at Rochester Institute of Technology where he studied photography.
 He started to paint with light in 1977, in his own manner which was called “light painting” by American art critics.

 In fact, the first time this term was used was in 1936 (concerning to Laszlo Moholy-Nagy’s picture), but it wasn’t a name of process, just of single picture.
 The modern usage of that term was coined in 1979 and was based on Dean’s technique.
 Dean has photographed many celebrites (Paul McCartney, David Bowie, Jeff Koons etc) and has directed a few music videos, where LP was used first time in that medium.
 Since 1977, his easy recognizable style is considered a standard of fine light painting art.